kubevela/velad/README.md

 ## Features

-1. Set up KubeVela air-gapped
+1. Set up KubeVela air-gapped.
-2. Build KubeVela control plane with higher availability (Optional)
+2. Build KubeVela control plane with higher availability with more nodes and database(Optional).
+3. Experience KubeVela multi-cluster features in one computer.

 ## Prerequisites